Your Ultimate Guide the GED and How it Can Work for You

 What Does the General Educational Development Test Include?

-A student needs to score at least 145 out of 200 on each subject in order to receive a passing score.
+A student needs to score at least 145 out of 200 on each subject to receive a passing score.
 Some colleges may require a higher GED score to gain admission.

-Here’s a quick guide to what students can expect in each of the sections:
+Here’s a quick guide to what you can expect in each of the sections:

 GED SectionsTopics CoveredQuestion FormatDuration